AER Live: Free online workshops

 Join us for a series of free, interactive, online workshops covering a range of useful topics for applied ecologists and practitioners.

-Workshops will take place once a month and will be 45 mins long, with an interactive Q&A session.
+Workshops take place once a month and are 45 mins long with an interactive Q&A session.

 All AER Live workshops are recorded and uploaded to our Youtube channel.
 Catch up on all our previous talks below: